 Weather: The weather in the Peak District can change quickly and dramatically.
 You’ll want to come prepared for all of the seasons.

 Maps: You’ll want a map handy when hiking in the Peak District.
-We use All Trails for this, or you can buy a Peak District OS Map from Amazon.
+We use All Trails or you can buy a Peak District OS Map from Amazon.

 Enjoy these Easy Peak District Walks!